How Students Can Use AI to Summarize Notes Without Cheating (2026 Guide)

 • Add your examples and context.

 • Use plagiarism checkers like Grammarly, Quetext, or Copyscape.
+You can also read our guide on how to safely use AI without plagiarism issues.

 • Don’t rely 100% on AI — use it to support learning, not replace it.